 - Pastoral Assistant for Music – This person often coordinates the music at Mass and other worship events.

 - Pastoral Assistant for Pastoral Care– This person is one who is gifted at providing support to those who are troubled, seeking advice, need emotional support, etc. Often times professional ministers other than a pastoral minister are required to have some level of pastoral skills.

 Volunteer Lay Ministers

 Volunteer lay ministers are people that are not part of the professional paid staff of a parish but do work that is instrumental to the operation of a parish.
 Without them many of the things that happen in parish life would not be available.

-- Parish Council – these people give their input to the overall operation of the parish.
+- Pastoral Council – these people give their input to the overall operation of the parish.

 - Finance Council – these people help plan the budget for the parish and make recommendations for the budget.